Executive Summary

 7.1 The ROAS Illusion

 Return on Ad Spend (ROAS) has become the dominant metric for measuring advertising performance.
-However, ROAS alone is fundamentally disconnected from profitability:
+This ubiquity obscures a fundamental problem: ROAS is disconnected from profitability.

 When retailers set uniform ROAS targets across mixed-margin product groups, they create a compounding error: